algoneer/algonaut/README.md

     algonaut api run

-To run the background worker:
+To run the background worker (only required if you use RabbitMQ):

     algonaut worker run

-You can set up a local RabbitMQ broker by using the `algonaut worker initialize-rabbitmq` command.
+# Developer Information

+The following sections are only relevant if you want to actively develop Algonaut.

 ## Upgrading packages